Municipal Legislative Framework

 Municipalities are given powers under The Municipal Act that they use to deliver municipal services:

-– municipalities have powers that are available only to governments.
+Government powers – municipalities have powers that are available only to governments.
 These are significant powers because they have a direct impact on citizens and property owners.
 These powers include the authority to tax property, to take an individual’s property for non-payment of taxes through the tax sale process, and to expropriate land for municipal purposes.

 Government powers also include the authority to make laws, known as by-laws, in the municipality that regulate the behaviour of individuals or private property.
 Examples include land use planning and building by-laws, noise by-laws, animal control by-laws, unsightly property and derelict vehicle by-laws.
 Municipalities have authority to enforce their own by-laws.